ltgcgo/docs/src/octavia/components.md

 **Octavia Dirigere** is a utility that bundles a player, an I/O router, and a translator together.
 It's one of the two spiritual successors of the old Octavia middleware.

+If you are not able to use Dirigere for various reasons, we have the following recommendations to hook up with Octavia Splash instead.

+- [Falcosoft MIDI Player](https://falcosoft.hu/softwares.html#midiplayer) is recommended for single-port playback.
+- MIDITrail is recommended for multi-port playback, however the official websites (OSDN) are offline.
+- vanBasco's MIDI Player, however the official websites are offline.

+TMIDI Player is **not** recommended due to time synchronisation problems.

 ## Mane
 > _See also: [Octavia Mane](./components/mane.md)_